frePPLe/frepple/doc/developer-guide/planning-engine/extension-modules.rst

 third parties.
 They can be open source or have a commercial license.

 The steps below describe how a custom extension can be build on the framework.
-An complete example is available in the test case “sample_module”, with a Linux makefile and Visual Studio project.
+An complete example is available in the test case 'sample_module', with a Linux makefile and Visual Studio project.

 * Create your own header files, and include the frePPLe header file